Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

 Brightness Settings

-The brightness turret is situated on top of the scope so unlike other scopes, you can use any of your hand to change the brightness setting while not removing the finger from the trigger.
+The brightness turret is situated on top of the scope so unlike other scopes, you can use any of your hands to change the brightness setting while not removing the finger from the trigger.

 Battery Life